-The above phrase means, do not think about the emotion in the past, neither gratifying emotion nor unpleasant emotion.
-Do not fabricate thoughts related to those emotions.
-Regarding the emotion to think about the future, constrain yourself with mindfulness not to presuppose.
-You need to mindfully perceive the emotion of the present, keeping attention on the felling of the breathing going in and out, however, you can add using the parikamma word "Buddho" if you like.
+"Buddho" is the Pāli term for enlightenment, awakening, and cheerfulness.
+How can you reach these stages?
+You will understand correctly by reading this book.
+Meditating to the state of calm mind by reciting the parikamma word repeatedly is the tactic to inhibit thinking, as indicated in the following Pāli phrase, mindfulness not to presuppose.
+You need to mindfully perceive the emotion of the present, keeping attention on the feeling of the breathing going in and out, however, you can add using the parikamma word "Buddho" if you like.
 For instance, mindfully breathe in slowly, silently reciting "Bud," then mindfully breathe out, silently reciting "dho."
 You keep silent recitation in your head while you are meditating.
 You keep doing this with mindfulness continuously.
 While you are meditating, you consider yourself as if you are alone in the world at the present.
 You are not concerned or related to anything.
 You must not be curious about anything.
 Breathe in and out normally.
 Do not intend to coerce your mind, if you do, you shall pressure it.
 Your mind will become variable, affecting your bodily reaction by developing an abnormal condition of the body, such as having stress, tension, dizziness, or chest congestion.
 Your variant mind may even be deluded by mental formations coming in the form of mental images (nimitta).
 You may see those things, know these things delusively.
-Eventually you lose holding of your meditation development (bhāvanā), and your mind will be distracted or even fixated by those delusive images.
+Eventually you lose hold of your meditation development (bhāvanā), and your mind will be distracted or even fixated by those delusive images.